Sending to the EU - What has Changed?

 DDP is where you pay all customs, duties and fees before sending goods to your recipient in an EU country.
 This is a much better option for your recipient, as it avoids them encountering any nasty surprise charges.

 From July 1st 2021, DDP can be selected as a payment option on Parcel2Go during the order process.
 Applicable services will have a ‘Pre Pay Delivery Duty Available’ flag on the quote results page.
-Currently DDP is available on selected Hermes and DPD International services.
+Currently DDP is available on selected UPS and DPD International services.

 Why Choose to Pay Taxes and Duties Before you Send?